mitogen-hq/mitogen/docs/ansible.rst

   experience artificial serialization, causing slowdown equivalent to `task_duration * num_targets`.
 This will be fixed soon.

-* Asynchronous job IDs exist only for the duration of a run, and cannot be queried by subsequent ansible-playbook invocations.
+* Asynchronous jobs exist only for the duration of a run, and cannot be queried by subsequent ansible-playbook invocations.
 Since the ability to query job IDs across runs relied on an implementation detail, it is not expected this will break any real-world playbooks.